🍽️ Dairy Guide

 Does preparation change the risk?

-Processing method and additive content are the most relevant factors for histamine risk in lactose-free milk.
-Plain, unflavored versions carry the lowest risk for sensitive individuals.
+Freshness and added ingredients are the most relevant factors for histamine risk in lactose-free milk.
+Plain, unflavored versions tend to carry the lowest risk for sensitive individuals.

 FormRisk LevelNotes

-Fresh / PasteurizedLow-riskShortest supply chain; lowest risk of secondary bacterial growth.
+Fresh / PasteurizedLowShortest supply chain; lowest risk of secondary bacterial growth.

-UHT (Aseptic)Low-riskSterile processing; safe as long as the seal is intact.
+UHT (Aseptic)LowSterile processing; generally fine as long as the seal is intact.

-Skimmed (0% Fat)Low-riskSimilar profile; better for those with fat-malabsorption issues.
+Skimmed (0% Fat)LowSimilar profile; may be preferable for those with fat-malabsorption issues.

-Fortified / FlavoredModerate-riskAdded vitamins or stabilizers can increase the risk of a reaction.
+Fortified / FlavoredModerateAdded vitamins or stabilizers can sometimes introduce additional triggers.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.